Swiftal13/The-Self-taught-Computer-Scientist/Recursion.md

 Everytime it recursive pass goes, it adds a frame to the stack.
 Then, when it reaches the base case.
 IT goes back down the call stack. this works when printing the number.<br>

 With recursion and call stacks.
-Two things are created.
-Stack overflow and stack Both caused by either limited memory or an empty stack
+Two things are created. **Stack overflow and stack underflow** Both caused by either limited memory or an empty stack